raffitch/flowmeter/README.md

 # Flowmeter Calibration Tools

-This repository contains a small Arduino sketch, Python bridge and web page for visualising pulses from a hall‑effect flow sensor.
+This repository contains a small ESP8266 sketch, Python bridge and web page for visualising pulses from a hall‑effect flow sensor.

 ## Requirements